BigZeek/BigZeek/README.md

 While I may have been a late bloomer to the world of software, the passion and ambition I pride myself on keeps me coming back to learn and grow.

-Many of the projects you see here are done for various classes, but I'm working on something I think fans of deep work will really enjoy!
+Many of the projects you see here are done for various classes, but some are projects made for the love of being creative!

 I hope you find some interesting code while you are here!